dmatscheko/metacompiler/README.md

 ## Small Example

-This is a fully working calculator for integer addition and multiplication.
+This is a fully working calculator for addition and multiplication.
 It can parse its input and calculate the output, all while taking into account point before line calculation and bracketing:

 <details>
   <summary>Click to expand!</summary>